KULeuvenNeuromechanics/PredSim/PrivateForkPredSim.md

     > When you want to pull changes from `upstream` you can just fetch the remote and rebase on top of your work.
     ```bash
     git fetch upstream
     git rebase upstream/master
     ```
-      And solve the conflicts if any
+    And solve the conflicts if any.

+ 7. If you use GitHub Desktop, you have to add PredSim_private to the list of repositories:
+   - Current repository
+   - Add
+   - Add existing repository...
+   - Local path: `C:/GBW_MyPrograms/PredSim_private` (Use the same folder you selected in step 5.)
+   - Add repository

+ 8. Your fork might have a different default branch.
+Set `master` or your own branch as default.